Professor of Law

 Countries outside the United States now are recognizing the effectiveness of Professor McGovern's work.
 Working with United Nations Compensation Commission, which was set up to ensure that Iraq compensates citizens, businesses and government agencies for losses suffered in the Persian Gulf War, Professor McGovern is helping construct a legal framework for handling the 2.6 million claims for reparations from Iraq.
 He also is developing a transnational ADR center in Europe to handle torts, including silicone gel breast implants and HIV infected blood cases, that cross national boundaries.

 A prolific writer, Professor McGovern is the co-author of two published books,Successful Litigation Techniques and The Preparation of a Product Liability Case, and two books in progress, Toxic Substances Litigation and Alternative Dispute Resolution.
 Both practitioners and scholars rely on his writing for its integration of extensive practical experience with conceptual analysis of fundamental problems in dispute resolution and complex litigation.
 Professor McGovern's most widely known contribution to the scholarship in this area is his development of the seminal concept of "maturity" in mass torts--a concept generally accepted as critical in analysis of mass torts.
-At Duke, he looks forward to greater opportunities for empirical research on new ADR approaches in association with the Law School's Private Adjudication Center.

 Professor McGovern is widely sought as a teacher, but not only by students enrolled in law school.
-In addition to carrying a full load of classes, he has given over 50 speeches in the last two years to academics, judges, and lawyers on issues ranging from international dispute resolution to an update of the law of product liability.
+In addition to carrying a full load of classes, he has given over 50 speeches in the last few years to academics, judges, and lawyers on issues ranging from international dispute resolution to an update of the law of product liability.

 Professor McGovern has been motivated in all of his undertakings, practical, conceptual and educational, by the public's decreased faith in traditional governmental systems and procedures for resolving disputes.
 He wants these systems, like the courts, and procedures, including litigation, to work better.
 Working better, to him, means operating both more efficiently and in a manner that leaves participants feeling satisfied about the process and results.